World Climbing Series: Individual disciplines

-At the end of each World Cup competition, a trophy is awarded to the winner, the top three athletes are awarded gold, bronze, and silver medals, and the top six athletes are awarded prize money.
+At the end of each World Climbing Series competition, a trophy is awarded to the winner, the top three athletes are awarded gold, bronze, and silver medals, and the top six athletes are awarded prize money.

 The top 80 competitors of individual World Cup competitions are eligible to accrue points.
 Tied competitors are awarded the average of the points allocated for the tied rank positions, rounded down to two decimal places.